 If a Member fails to pay their fees by the due date, the Board must notify the Member of the non-payment.
 If a period of 2 months (or any greater period determined by the Board) passes after such notification without payment having been made in full, the Member will be deemed to have allowed their Membership to lapse.

 Payment of fees renders a Member financial.
-A Member whose fees are not paid by the due date is not financial and, for so long as any amount of their fees is outstanding, is not entitled to attend meetings of the Company, is not entitled to vote at general meetings and is not entitled to nominate a candidate or stand as a candidate for election as a Director.
+A Member whose fees are not paid by the due date is not financial and, for so long as any amount of their fees is outstanding, is not entitled to attend meetings of the Company, is not entitled to vote at general meetings and is not entitled to nominate a candidate or stand as a candidate for election or appointment as a Director.

 Cessation of Membership